What Turtles Are Illegal To Own In Florida?

 Those found guilty of turtle trafficking may face both civil and criminal penalties, including hefty fines and imprisonment.
 The state of Florida takes turtle trafficking very seriously and has implemented strict laws to protect native turtle species.
 Violators can face fines ranging from $100 to $5,000 and up to five years in prison for each offense.
 Moreover, the state can charge traffickers with a third-degree felony, depending on the quantity, worth, and species of the turtles trafficked.
 Therefore, it is essential to understand the legal consequences of turtle trafficking and avoid engaging in such activities to protect the state’s unique biodiversity.

-Recommended Reading: Do Sea Turtles Have Predators?
+Recommended Reading: How Are Sea Turtles Affected By Pollution?

 Releasing Captive Turtles Back into the Wild